 RESOURCES FOR PARENTS DURING LOCKDOWN

-Here are some ideas – you don’t need to use them all, give them a go and see what works best for you.
+Here are some other ideas – you don’t need to use them all, give them a go and see what works best for you.

 Amazon have cancelled the subscription of books and audio stories for children and students of all ages as long as schools are closed, kids everywhere can instantly stream an incredible collection of stories, including titles across six different languages, that will help them continue dreaming, learning, and just being kids.

 All stories are free to stream on your desktop, laptop, phone or tablet using the following link https://stories.audible.com/start-listen.